mr-jg-813/Add_Sub/README.md

 # Add_Sub
-=> This is a device which can do both addition and subtraction operations, based on the control signal. if ctrl = 0; addition operation, if ctrl = 1; subtraction operation.
+=> This is a device which can do both addition and subtraction operations of 4 bits , based on the control signal. if ctrl = 0; addition operation, if ctrl = 1; subtraction operation.

 => add_sub has multiple types as shown below